 I’ll admit, the freedom it has allowed me has benefited me enough.

 Several factors play into the CMA certification cost.
-In the following section, I will be breaking down everything from the CMA exam cost to membership fees, your undergraduate degree, and everything else in between.
+In the following section, I’ll break down everything from the CMA exam cost to membership fees, your undergraduate degree, and everything else.

 CMA Exam Cost

 Beginning October 2023, the total CMA exam cost will be $1,320, or $995 for students, as listed on the latest IMA price update.
 For professionals, this includes $495 to take Part One, $495 for Part Two, and a $300 entrance fee.

 If you’re currently a student and have taken at least six credit hours in the past semester, the price for each part drops to $370, with an entrance fee of $225.